 "And now is the time to take my leave," said King Boo.
 He turned to face Mario who was suddenly taken aback by his rather more vivid red eyes.
 "I dare say you will be reunited with your brother soon.
 Dead or alive, whichever way really."

-And ignoring Mario's protests and frantic battering against the barrier, King Boo allowed his servant to leave first before closing the door himself behind him with a resonating click that told Mario he was now on his own with only the distant sounds of pouring rain and the howling winds for company..
+Ignoring Mario's protests and frantic battering against the barrier, King Boo allowed his servant to leave first before closing the door behind himself with a resonating click that told Mario he was now on his own with only the distant sounds of pouring rain and the howling winds for company..

 "GWAHAHAHAHA!
-Your kingdom belongs to me now and now, you'll belong to me too!
+Your kingdom belongs to me and now you'll belong to me too!
 Where's your plumber boy now, eh?
-He still hasn't come and he is never going to come.
+He still hasn't come and he's never going to come.
 He's failed you, Princess!"